The Ultimate Guide to Live & Online Poker Tournament Formats – 2026

 Mystery Bounty Tournaments

 Mystery bounty tournaments add a big twist compared to regular Bounty and PKO tournaments.
 Players win random bounty prizes upon eliminating opponents.
-Most bounty prizes are small and medium, but there are usually one or two colossal jackpot prizes, adding excitement and unpredictability.
+Most bounty prizes are small or medium, but there are usually one or two colossal jackpot prizes, which add excitement and unpredictability.

 ✅ Best for: Players who enjoy a mix of skill and luck with high-reward potential.